-There are no active terrorist groups in Cyprus, although the former TRNC leader claimed that certain militant groups, such as the PKK, had used the island for training operations.
+There are no active terrorist groups in Cyprus.
 Although Cyprus's low international profile reduces the risk of terrorism on the island, its strategic location elevates the likelihood of it becoming a logistics and transit hub for militants.
+There have been no reported incidents of this occurring to date.
 Separately, the UK's retention of an airbase and signals intelligence collection stations on the RoC increases the risk of them being targeted by terrorist attacks, particularly as the airbase is being used to mount air operations in the region.

 UN peacekeepers stationed along the "green line" minimise the risk of cross-border incidents between the two sides.
 This risk is further mitigated by the ongoing reunification negotiations.
 The last border incident took place during a protest inside the buffer zone in 2011, when a Greek-Cypriot citizen was shot dead because he hauled down a Turkish-Cypriot flag from a sentry post on the border.
-Disputes concerning gas exploration efforts have prompted aggressive naval manoeuvres by the Turkish navy in Cyprus' EEZ in 2017.
-These are likely to continue throughout 2018 as further drilling gets under way.
+Disputes concerning gas exploration prompted aggressive naval manoeuvres by the Turkish navy in Cyprus's EEZ during 2017.
+These are likely to continue throughout 2018-19 as further drilling gets under way.

 No vaccinations are required to enter the country.